ayatokura/ai-openscale/cloud-release-notes.md

 The following new features and changes to the service are available.

-{{site.data.keyword.aios_short}} features that have been added or enhanced since the previous release include:
+{{site.data.keyword.aios_short}} features that are added or enhanced since the previous release include:

 - __*New Credit Risk model*__: A new Credit Risk model example/tutorial is supported for all scoring engines.
 For more information see the [Getting started](/docs/services/ai-openscale?topic=ai-openscale-getting-started) and [Additional resources](/docs/services/ai-openscale?topic=ai-openscale-arsc-ov#arsc-ov) topics.